 The sample selection preference, from most preferred to least preferred, is as follows:

-Risk-significant SCs with prior history of failures inoperability potentially due to age-related degradation.
+Risk-significant SCs with prior history of failures or inoperability potentially due to age-related degradation.

 Risk-significant SCs exposed to environments that could cause age-related degradation based on condition monitoring or no replacement interval (i.e., corrosive environment, radiation, vibration, elevated temperature, etc. not under 10 CFR 50.49 requirements).